Gold prices drop Rs500/tola

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Gold rates in the local market continued dowenward movement as it went down Rs500/tola to Rs115,600/tola, according to the data released by the All Sindh Saraf Jewellers Association.
+KARACHI: Gold rates in the local market continued downward movement as it went down Rs500/tola to Rs115,600/tola, according to the data released by the All Sindh Saraf Jewellers Association.

 Similarly, 10 grams gold price lowered Rs429 to Rs99,108, it added.